Thyroid Disease & Pregnancy

 • If indicated, the first-line screening test to assess thyroid status should be measurement of the TSH level.

-• The TSH level should be monitored in pregnant women being treated for hypothyroidism, and the dose of levothyroxine should be adjusted accordingly with a goal TSH level between the lower limit of the reference range and 2.5 milliunits/L. Thyroid-stimulating hormone typically is evaluated every 4–6 weeks while adjusting medications.
+• The TSH level should be monitored in pregnant patients being treated for hypothyroidism, and the dose of levothyroxine should be adjusted accordingly with a goal TSH level between the lower limit of the reference range and 2.5 milliunits/L. Thyroid-stimulating hormone typically is evaluated every 4–6 weeks while adjusting medications.

 • Pregnant women with overt hyperthyroidism should be treated with antithyroid drugs (thioamides).